 - The San Diego Museum of Art

 Do You Need a Car in San Diego?

-People often wonder if they need a car to get around the city.
-Exploring San Diego with a car is a convenient way to see the city in a short period.
-Further, if you’re traveling with a couple of friends, family, or small children, a car will definitely come in handy.
+People often wonder if they need a car rental to get around the city.
+Exploring San Diego with a car is a convenient way to see the city quickly.
+Further, if you’re traveling with a couple of friends, family, or small children, a car rental will definitely come in handy.

-Nevertheless, if you want to save fuel and believe traveling in your car would add to the tour’s expenses, you have other options – thanks to San Diego’s public transportation.
+Nevertheless, if you want to save fuel, save money, free yourself from parking woes, and believe traveling in your rental car would add to the tour’s expenses, you have other options – thanks to San Diego’s public transportation.